-On the hitting side, Realmuto did all of that despite having to deal with perhaps the biggest home-field disadvantage in the game.
-In his career, he has a .291 wOBA at home and a .364 wOBA on the road -- the largest gap of any regular hitter dating back to 2002.
+On the hitting side, he did all of that despite having to deal with perhaps the biggest home-field disadvantage in the game.
+In his career, Realmuto has a .291 wOBA at home and a .364 wOBA on the road -- the largest gap of any regular hitter dating back to 2002.

 You can argue about whether Realmuto is the best or the second-best or the fourth-best catcher if you like, but the point is that he's elite, which is why he was in extremely high demand, and this is where we get to talking about how poorly catchers across the Majors hit in 2018.
 (Spoiler alert: very.)

 To express that, let's look back at the past 100 seasons of baseball and look at how well catchers hit each year.
 We'll use Weighted On-Base Average, or wOBA, which is very similar to traditional on-base percentage, except that it gives more credit for extra-base hits rather than giving equal credit for each time on base.

 In that entire century of baseball, only three times have catchers hit worse than the .232/.304/.372 (.296 wOBA) they combined for in 2018 -- and all three times were in the low-offense 1960s, an era so devoid of production that the sport had to lower the mound in 1969 to account for it.